noam-r/magic-four-squared/README.md

 **TL;DR:** Free for personal, educational, and non-commercial use.
 Commercial use requires a separate license.

-For commercial licensing inquiries, please contact: [your-email@example.com]
+For commercial licensing inquiries, please contact: [kalbigames@pm.me]

 ## 🙏 Acknowledgments